 All of these elements are required except for the settings:DeviceInformation element (specified in [MS-ASCMD] section 2.2.3.45).
-However, clients SHOULD42> include a settings:DeviceInformation element within the Provision element.
+However, if the value of the MS-ASProtocolVersion header ([MS-ASHTTP] section 2.2.1.1.2.4) is 14.1, the settings:DeviceInformation element is required, as specified in section 2.2.2.52.